TVPlayerSupport/IPTVPlayerSupport/index.md

 ### About fast IPTV Player (Apple TV)

 1. It uses the same M3U and TXT playlist format as IPTV Player (Mac OSX)
-2. Only support load remote playlist.
+2. Support load remote playlist.
 3. You have to upload your M3U and TXT playlists to a website and get their download url.
 4. In fast IPTV Player, presse "URLs", enter the download url of your playlist.
 5. Press "Channels" to get your Channels list.